gvwilson/thirdbit/src/fiction/bear/index.md

 Sergeant Gyalpa nodded.
 "It does, sir."

 "Good.
 Now, who's here for water, and who's just along to watch?
 Come on, don't be shy.
 You!"
 The prince pointed at a heavy-set man with a water jar hanging from a sling over his shoulder.
 "Were you here to fill that?"

 The man swallowed, his anger having turned to worry.
 "Um, yes?
-Your Highness?"
+Honored?"

 "Good.
 Why don't you come with us and refill it at the stable?
-After all," he added as people started to murmur.
-"It's the same water, from the same pipes, isn't it?
+After all," he added as people started to murmur, "It's the same water, from the same pipes, isn't it?
 And the rest you."
 He raised his voice.
 "If you've brought a jar or a pot or a bucket, raise your hand."

 A few hands went up.
 "You," the prince said, pointing at a woman.
 "That's empty, isn't it?
 And yours too, good lady?"

 Sergeant Gyalpa cleared his throat.
 "Um, Your Highness, I don't think this is a good—"

 "And you!"
 Prince Thokmay ignored the sergeant and pointed at another man who was edging toward the back of the crowd.
 "Please, don't be shy.
 I'm sure there's plenty for everyone.
 Sergeant!
 Make sure nobody loses their way.
 Now come along, everyone, let's get those buckets filled."

-"Your Highness, what are you doing?"
-Sergeant Gyalpa asked in a low, urgent voice as the townspeople began milling about, asking each other what was happening and where were they going and was the prince actually going to make them get their water from a stable?
+"Honored, what are you doing?"
+Sergeant Gyalpa asked in a low voice as the townspeople began milling about, asking each other what was happening and where were they going and was the prince actually going to make them get their water from a stable?

 "I'm fixing this," the prince said curtly, savoring the fury burning in his chest.

 The sergeant blew air through his mustache.
-"Yes, sir, but, well, I don't think you actually *can*, sir.
-I mean, I'm not an expert along by the law and all, but I don't think you can tell folk where along to get their water, if you follow me."
+"Yes, honored, but, well, I don't think you actually *can*, honored.
+I mean, I'm not an expert along by the law and all, but I don't think you can tell folk where along to get their water, if you follow me.

 "No?
 Well then tell me, sergeant, please, what *can* I do?"
 He waved at the crowd.
 "Can I make sure that all of Loghan's citizens are treated equally, human or not?
 Can I do that?"

 Whatever answer the sergeant might have given was interrupted by the deep voice of a gong ringing in the distance.
 Sergeant Gyalpa's head whipped around.
-"That's fire watch—along south side.
-You two!"
+"That's fire watch—along sternward.
+You two!
 He pointed at the two nearest soldiers.
 "Double time along to Hog Street, find out—"

 "No!
 Listen!"
-Mukh wrung his hands, fear written almost comically on his face.
+Mukh wrung his hands,
+fear written almost comically on his face.
 "Everyone, listen!
 It's the tornado!
-It's coming for us!"
+It's come back!"

 The crowd held its breath just long enough to hear the roaring in the distance.
 A second gong joined the first, then a third.
+"Saints save us!" someone cried.
+As if it was a signal,
+the scene dissolved into chaos.
+People scattered,
-"Pilots save us!" someone cried.
-As if it was a signal, the scene dissolved into chaos.
-People scattered, dropping their jars and bottles and elbowing aside anyone who got in their way.
+elbowing aside anyone who got in their way.

 "Form up!
 Form up!"
 Sergeant Gyalpa bellowed.
 "You lot, get the princess back to the garrison house *now*!
-You too, Your Highness, we have to get you along by somewhere safe."
+You too, honored, we have to get you along by somewhere safe."

 "No." The prince shook off his arm.
 "Take care of the princess.
 I'm going to find out what's going on.
-You two—with me!"
+Manpa!
+Jinpa!
+With me!"

-Without waiting for an answer, he shouldered through the fleeing people and pounded on the nearest door.
-"Excuse me," he said, pushing past the frightened woman who opened it, "I need to borrow your roof."
+Without waiting to see if they would follow, he shouldered through the fleeing people and pounded on the nearest door.
+"Excuse me," he said,
+pushing past the frightened woman who opened it,
+"I need to borrow your roof."

-The prince pounded up the stairs with the two soldiers on his heels.
+The prince pounded up the stairs with the twin soldiers on his heels.
 The upper floor of the house was one large room.
 Partially-mended tapestries hung on all four walls, each with a small work table in front of it.
-A second, smaller flight of stairs led up to an attic bedroom with a shuttered skylight.
+A second, smaller flight of stairs led to an attic bedroom with a shuttered skylight.
 Two big steps took the prince from the floor to a wicker chair to the dresser beneath the skylight.
+Ignoring the,
-Ignoring the, "Sir, wait, please!" behind him, he undid the latch and pulled himself up onto the roof.
+"Honored, wait, please!" behind him, he undid the latch and pulled himself up onto the roof.

-A loose tile slid away and rattled down the roof into the gutter as he got to his feet, wiping his hands unconsciously on his uniform jacket.
+A loose shingle slid down into the gutter as he got to his feet.
 Bird droppings, a few twigs, and a windblown piece of rain-faded ribbon decorated the roof.
-He ignored them all as he shaded his eyes with his hand and looked south.
+He ignored them all as he shaded his eyes with his hand and looked sternward.

 The tornado was a dark twisting column three times the height of the clock tower.
-It was still about two gallops outside Apple Bridge, but even as he watched he could it see it coming closer, tearing a furrow of ruins through the beanfields and flower beds that the townspeople tended so carefully on their days off.
+It was still about two gallops outside Apple Bridge, but even as he watched he could it see it coming closer, tearing a furrow of ruin through the beanfields and flower beds that the townspeople tended so carefully.

 The tornado yanked a fence into the air and tore it to pieces.
-A shed followed, and then the tornado doubled back to pick up the scattered fence posts and fling them in all directions.
+A shed followed,
+and then the tornado doubled back to pick up the scattered fence posts and fling them in all directions.

-"Sir!
-Sir, what's it doing?"
+"Honored!
+Honored, what's it doing?"
 The two soldiers had pulled themselves up onto the roof.

 "I don't know!"
 He and Mope had scoured the garrison house's small library for anything they could find about tornadoes.
-Everything they read agreed that they were short-tempered, but there was nothing about them holding grudges.
-Somebody had to be directing it…
+Everything they read agreed that they were short-tempered, but there was nothing about them attacking the same place over and over.

-The prince scanned the rooftops.
-There!
-Was that someone hiding behind a chimney?
-He reached for the soldier nearest him, but then a crow fluttered into the air and winged away.

-"It's like it's looking for something," the soldier said, pointing at the tornado.
+"It's almost like it's along by looking for something," Private Minpa said.
+The furious dark spin of air was moving back and forth like an angry old man trying to find a rat in his kitchen.

 "Or someone," the prince replied grimly.
-The furious dark spin of air was moving back and forth like an angry old man trying to find a rat in his kitchen.

 Suddenly a horse and rider burst out of a stand of trees and raced toward the road.
+Roaring,
-Roaring, the tornado gave chase, flinging branches and clumps of grass and a wheelbarrow into the air behind it.
+the tornado gave chase,
+flinging branches and clumps of grass and a wheelbarrow into the air behind it.

-"Come on!
-Come on!" the prince and the soldiers shouted, urging the rider on.
-His horse's hooves threw up clods of fresh earth, and then he was on the road, picking up speed as he headed toward town.
+"Go!
+Go!" the prince and the soldiers shouted, urging the rider on.
+His horse's hooves threw up clods of fresh earth, and then they were on the road, galloping toward town.

 "Look out!"
 The rider couldn't possibly have heard the shouts from the rooftop, but some instinct made him swerve left just as the tornado reached for him.

-"Your Highness?" called a voice from inside the house.
+"Honored?" called a voice from inside the house.

 "We're up here!" the prince yelled back without taking his eyes off the chase in front of him.
 "Come on, come *on*," he muttered.

 Sergeant Inambu stuck her head up through the skylight.
 A moment later she clambered up onto the roof and saluted.
-"Sir.
+"Honored.
 Sergeant Gyalpa sent along a runner, sir.
 Said you might be along by needing help."

 "Thank you, sergeant.
 Can you make horses fly?"
-The rider was back on the road, just a gallop away from town, close enough for the prince to see his beard and his bare arms, close enough for him to imagine the terror he must be feeling.
+The rider was just a gallop out of town, close enough for the prince to imagine the hope and terror he must be feeling.

-"No sir, but if the tornado comes by closer, I might be along by giving it a turn.
-If that's needed, sir."
+"No, honored, but if the tornado comes by closer,
+I might be along by giving it a turn.
+If that's needed, honored."

 The prince glanced at her, then looked again in shock.
 The garrison magician looked like she hadn't slept in days, and was so exhausted that she was trembling.
 "Sergeant, are you all right?"

-"Right enough, sir.
+"Right enough, honored.
 And better than him."

 "Rot and ruin…" one of the soldiers whispered.
 The horse had run the best race it could, but on this day—its last day—its best wasn't good enough.
-With a final roar of victory, the tornado swept across the road.
-The rider's mouth opened in a scream no one could hear as he and his horse flew into the air, then fell to lie side by side in a field of green spring clover.
+With a roar of victory,
+the tornado swept across the road.
+The rider's mouth opened in a scream no one could hear as he and his horse were flung into the air, tumbling and falling to lie side by side in a field of green spring clover.

 The tornado paused, whirling in place.
 The prince could almost feel it studying the town, thinking, *I could*.

 "Sergeant…" the prince said quietly.
 "Whatever you're going to do…"

 But then, as inexplicably as it had appeared, the tornado began to move away.
-It picked up speed as it went, lifting its tail so that it spun freely in the air as it headed back toward the Blight, back toward whatever or wherever it called home, leaving a furrow of destruction in its wake.
+It picked up speed as it went, lifting its tail so that it spun freely in the air as it headed back toward the Blight, leaving a furrow of destruction in its wake.

 The prince suddenly realized that the alarm gongs were still ringing.
-"Go find Sergeant Gyalpa," he told the nearest soldier.
+"Go find Sergeant Gyalpa," he told Private Jinpa.
 "Get those gongs muffled, and let people know the danger has passed."

 "Has it, sir?" the soldier asked.

 "No," the prince said wearily.
 "But it's what they'll want to hear.
-And you—get a squad together, and a wagon.
+And you, Minpa—get a squad together, and a wagon.
 We shouldn't leave him there.
-Or the horse, either."
+Or his horse, either."

 Noxy's head hurt when she woke from her nap.
 It wasn't a sharp pain in one spot, but more like someone was trying to squeeze her brain